MicrosoftDocs/sql-docs/docs/relational-databases/performance/cardinality-estimation-sql-server.md

 3. You could use `LEGACY_CARDINALITY_ESTIMATION` query hint, to have a single query use the older CE, while retaining other improvements in the query optimizer.

-4. You could enforce the `LEGACY_CARDINALITY_ESTIMATION` via the Query Store Hint feature, to have a single query use the older CE without changing the query.
+4. You could enforce the `LEGACY_CARDINALITY_ESTIMATION` via the Query Store hint feature, to have a single query use the older CE without changing the query.

 5. Force a different plan with Query Store.